mpaguilar/MyPiEye/README.md

 ## NOTE: this isn't ready.
 I'm converting it from a much messier project.

+If you want to use it, it works.
+It will capture images and store them to the local drive.
+Getting it set up on a PC is still more work than it should be, and I'm hoping there is a wheel for opencv on RPi.

+Work in progress.

 ## RPi building instructions:

 Taken from ```https://www.pyimagesearch.com/2016/04/18/install-guide-raspberry-pi-3-raspbian-jessie-opencv-3/```